Mahasti: Death and burial

-In March 2007, Mahasti publicly announced that she had been battling colon cancer for four years.
+In March 2007, Mahasti publicly announced that she had had colon cancer for four years.
 She hoped that her experience would raise awareness within the Iranian community regarding cancer and the importance of regular physical examinations.
-She was then living in Santa Rosa, California with her daughter, Sahar, her husband, Naser, and their two children, Natasha and Natalie, her only grandchildren.
+She was then living in Santa Rosa, California, with her daughter, Sahar, her son-in-law, Naser, and their two children, Natasha and Natalie, her only grandchildren.
 She died on June 25, 2007, aged 60, in Santa Rosa.

-Mahasti was buried at the Westwood Village Memorial Park Cemetery in Westwood, California on June 29, 2007, the same cemetery where her mother and sister Hayedeh were buried.
+Mahasti was buried at the Westwood Village Memorial Park Cemetery in Westwood, California, on June 29, 2007, the same cemetery where her mother and sister Hayedeh were buried.

 Her funeral was broadcast live on Persian Broadcasting Company Tapesh and was attended by many Persian celebrities and stars and other artists including the mayor of Beverly Hills Jimmy Delshad and designer Bijan Pakzad.